erhanersoz/JavaScript30/06 - Type Ahead/README.md

   suggestions.innerHTML = html;
 }
 ```
-displayMatches filters the cities based on the searched word and highlights the searched word.
+`displayMatches` filters the cities based on the searched word and highlights the searched word.

 ```js
 searchInput.addEventListener("change", displayMatches);
 searchInput.addEventListener("keyup", displayMatches);
 ```
-displayMatches will be triggered when searchInput changes.
+`displayMatches` will be triggered when searchInput changes.

 ## What I have learned?

-- I have learned to use replace method with RegExp
+- I have learned to use `String.prototype.replace()` method with `RegExp`.

 ## Notes